tchambard/take-home-test/README.md

 I should have implemented the script to inject seeds into `event` DB.

 I should have added a foreign key on event table to add a relation to monitoring table

+# Bad aspects of my work.

+I clearly did not realize all points, but I passed enough time on the test for now.

+I do not master the techs used inside this exercice.
+So I will not discover all aspects right now.
+I'm not very confident with my work about security and architecture as I never used SSR and serverless.
+But honestly, I'm not affraid to going deeper in understanding of these techniques.

+- I did almost nothing about styling to improve monitoring list render.

+- I did nothing about unit tests...
+This is not acceptable for production ready code !

+- I did not do validation on monitoring creation form

+- I did not do validation on API endpoints